ktrimurti/TermDepositCalculatorConsole/README.md

 ## Navigation
 - Press enter to submit entry
 - Backspace to delete characters
 - Left arrow key to go to and modify previous answer.
 NOTE: any current question answer value will not be saved and would need to be re-entered again.
+- Ctrl+C to exit console app

 ## Requirements